barosl/homu/README.md

 1. Copy `cfg.sample.toml` to `cfg.toml`, and edit it accordingly.

 2. Create a GitHub account that will be used by Homu.
-You can also use the existing account.
-In the account settings, register a new application and generate a new access token.
+You can also use an existing account.
+In the [account settings][settings], register a new application and generate a new access token (with the `repo` permission).

 3. Add a Webhook to your repository:

  - Payload URL: `http://HOST:PORT/github`
  - Content type: `application/json`
  - Secret: The same as `repo.NAME.github.secret` in cfg.toml
+ - Events: Issue Comment, Pull Request, Push

 4. Add a Webhook to your continuous integration service: